 Wood Poles and Pallets

 OG&E’s second largest process waste stream is the wood waste generated from replacing wooden transmission and distribution poles, pallets and distribution wire spools.
 This “waste” also is a reusable product for construction and landscaping projects.

 To date, we’ve avoided sending approximately 902 tons of wood poles, pallets and cable reels to landfills.
 About 54 percent of our waste distribution poles have been repurposed into items that include landscape timbers, side rails for hiking trail paths, retaining walls, mulch and other products.

 Corporate wide, we have numerous opportunities and efforts to recycle and reuse the waste we generate and we encourage our employees to use less.
 Some of these include the following:

 Recently, we partnered with the state and some Oklahoma businesses to help our customers recycle old, potentially mercury-containing thermostats.
 Some older home’s thermostats contain mercury.
 As we work to install communicating thermostats in the homes of customers participating in our SmartHours program, we make these customers aware of the acclaimed Oklahoma Mercury Thermostat Recycling Initiative, a partnership between Covanta Tulsa, Locke Supply and the Oklahoma Department of Environmental Quality (ODEQ).

 This initiative provides a convenient way to responsibly recycle mercury-containing thermostats in Oklahoma.
 Each customer who receives a SmartTemp thermostat from our SmartHours program also receives a packet with a flyer with information about the initiative.
-To date, we have provided close to 10,000 flyers to customers.

 We also encourage our consumers to “Use less” through our many energy efficiency and energy education programs.